LePetitBloc/wallets/README.md

-# Masternodes
+# Wallets
-Open masternodes map with configuration details and ready to deploy images.
+Cryptocurrencies core wallets configuration map in json, with ready to deploy images.

+> This map is strongly focused on **technicals details** and **masternodes** coins.

 ## Data structure
 ```